-Today, this preserved coastal fort is home to a wealth of WWII memorabilia, including coastal guns and the remains of fortified military structures and tunnels.
+Today, more than 70 years after the war, Fort Siloso stands as a beloved historical site.
+The only preserved coastal fort in Singapore, it is home to a wealth of WWII memorabilia, including coastal guns and the remains of fortified military structures and tunnels.